lizmat/raku-all-modules/perlpilot/p6-File-Temp/README.md

     #  * are replaced with random characters
     my ($filename,$filehandle) = tempfile("******");

-    # Automatically unlink files at end of program (this is the default)
+    # Automatically unlink files at DESTROY (this is the default)
     my ($filename,$filehandle) = tempfile("******", :unlink);

     # Specify the directory where the tempfile will be created